alison-bartsch/frankapy/README.md

 # frankapy

 This is a software package used for controlling and learning skills on the Franka Emika Panda Research Robot Arm in the [Mechanical and AI Lab](https://sites.google.com/view/barati).
-We have adapted the software package from the original provided by IAM Lab, available here: [https://iamlab-cmu.github.io/frankapy](https://iamlab-cmu.github.io/frankapy).
+We have adapted the software package from the original provided by [Intelligent Autonomous Manipulation Lab](https://labs.ri.cmu.edu/iam/), available here: [https://iamlab-cmu.github.io/frankapy](https://iamlab-cmu.github.io/frankapy).
 The original software package citation is listed at the bottom of the page.

 ```
 @article{zhang2020modular,